 Even if you adjust the cost to factor in the homeless Americans (about 3.5 Million at any given time) who don’t get to eat 3 meals per day, and those who are lucky to get only 1-2 meals per day, that’s still only about a 1% drop in the cost of the food.
 And when you factor in the government subsidies, food stamps, and other food programs, it adds about $75 Billion to the cost, bringing the total back around $975+ billion dollars.

-This number of course does NOT include all the donations to charities who help feed the hungry.
+This number, of course, does NOT include all the donations to charities that help feed the hungry.
 This would most likely push the number over the $1 Trillion mark.

 That’s a hugely expensive pie to eat every year.